Emefiele throws more light on CBN’s involvement in InfraCo

 “We believe that with the credibility of the actors that rally the CBN, NSIA, AFC and the quantum of resources that would be deployed, the InfraCo will make a major contribution to meeting the infrastructrural needs of the Nigerian economy while promoting public-private partnership”.

-He assured the over 850 participants at the conference that the Federal Government of Nigeria is strongly committed to this approach for national economic development.
+He assured the over 850 participants at the webinar that the Federal Government of Nigeria is strongly committed to this approach for national economic development.

 He considered it an important measure to create enabling an environment for the required and much needed investment.